ellerenad/ellerenad.github.io/_posts/2020-04-21-hello-world.md

 author: Enrique Llerena Dominguez
 categories: Everyday-life
 tags: hello
+cover:  "/assets/agave_landscape_2.jpg"
 ---

 This is my first post :D finally, after a couple of hours invested on learning the tools and setting them up, I can write something.

-I want to use this space to spread the word about the stuff I like, my personal projects, and the stuff I learn on my everyday life as a Software Engineer, on a fresh manner, and with love <3.
+I want to use this space to spread the word about the stuff I like, my personal projects, and the stuff I learn on my everyday life as a Software Engineer, on a fresh manner, and with ❤️.

 The lesson I learned today is: on the "front matter" section of each post, the date controls when the post shows up on the feed.